-Actos, the genetic form of which is Pioglitazone, is prescribed to treat Type II Diabetes.
+Actos (Pioglitazone) is prescribed to treat Type II Diabetes.
 Patients with Type II Diabetes cannot properly process insulin to regulate blood sugar levels.
 Actos increases the body’s sensitivity to insulin, and in conjunction with diet and exercise, is intended to help diabetics manage their condition.
 It was developed by the pharmaceutical company Takeda and released onto the market in 1999.
-Takeda’s partner Eli Lilly has also been involved in marketing the drug.
+Takeda’s partner Eli Lilly was also involved in marketing the drug.

 Actos was a profitable drug for Takeda; in 2011 the sale of the medication accounted for 27 percent of Takeda’s revenue, and has brought in over $16 billion dollars for the company.
 In recent years, however, significant evidence has emerged to demonstrate the drug’s dangers.